gvwilson/sdxjs/src/module-bundler/index.md

 lede: "Turning many files into one"
 ---

-<span i="JavaScript!hurried design of">JavaScript</span> was designed in a hurry 25 years ago to make web pages interactive.
+[% i "JavaScript!hurried design of" %]JavaScript[% /i %] was designed in a hurry 25 years ago to make web pages interactive.
 Nobody realized it would become one of the most popular programming languages in the world, so it didn't include support for things that large programs need.
 One of those things was a way to turn a set of easy-to-edit source files